motherlymuppet/motherlymuppet.github.io/_posts/2019-07-30-The-Partially-Implemented-Interface-Problem.markdown

 	interface FullyFeaturedStream: [open, close, isOpen]
 	```

-	* A type can be any of:
-		* A single method, interface, or class
-		* A list of methods and/or interfaces
+	* A type is any number of methods and/or interfaces in a method list.

-* Class signatures do not list methods implemented like they would with interfaces
+* Class signatures do not have to list the methods they implement like they would with interfaces in java.
 	* We do not allow classes to implement a method that has not been defined.
 This means we know which methods a class implements from its body.
 	* To implement a method defined in another package, use a qualified method name in the method implementation.
 Like in java, this method can be called using its qualified or unqualified name, assuming that it is not ambiguous.
+	* Optionally, you can specify a list of methods/interfaces in the class signature.
+The main use of this is to enable compile-time checks that all of an interface is implemented.

 * When implementing a method, its parameter and return types are inferred from the method definition.
 	* These should be shown automatically by an IDE.